abbi-gaurav/cloud-sample-node-chat/README.md

 ## Description

 This is a simple chat application that is built on NodeJS.
 It uses socket.io library which enables real-time, event-based communication.
 It shows how socket.io rooms can be used to create different chat rooms.
-This application can be run locally as well as on Cloud Foundry landscape.

 Features: